SITE MENU

 On the main road heading down to Ullapool, you will pass through the area known as Inchnadamph - highly significant for geologists and home to the famous 'Bone Caves' where bones of polar bears were discovered dating from the last Ice Age.

-Due to its outstanding geology and landscape, NW Sutherland together with parts of Wester Ross have been designated by Unesco as Scotland's first Geopark.
+Due to its outstanding geology and landscape, NW Sutherland together with parts of Wester Ross was designated by Unesco as Scotland's first Geopark.

 More information is given by the Assynt Geology web site.